 |---|---|---|

-| Dial Code | Dial *#06# on your phone | All phones |
+| Dial Code | Dial *#06# on your phone — IMEI appears instantly | All phones |

 | iPhone Settings | Settings → General → About → IMEI | iPhone / iPad (cellular) |

-| Android Settings | Settings → About Phone → Status → IMEI | Samsung, Pixel, Xiaomi, etc. |
+| Android Settings | Settings → About Phone → Status → IMEI | Samsung, Xiaomi, Oppo, Realme, etc. |

 | Device Box | Check the label on the retail packaging | All phones |

-| Cloud Account | Apple ID → Devices or Google Account → My Devices | iPhone / Android |
+| Apple ID | appleid.apple.com → select device | iPhone / iPad |

-Why Should You Check Your IMEI Online?
+Why You Should Check Your IMEI Online

 Checking your IMEI online is one of the smartest things you can do as a smartphone owner — especially in 2026, when the second-hand phone market is larger and more fraud-prone than ever.
 Here are the most important reasons to run an IMEI check: